alicev97/BinarySearchTree/readme.md

 - ##### find

-  the two versions of this function differ in the returned type and, in addiction, the second one is a constant function (that is to say that it does not change the member variables of the class).
-Both the functions compare the input value with the key value of a nodes and, according with the result of that comparison, they continue going to the left child or to the right child until the value is found or a leaf node is reached.
+  the two versions of this function differ in the returned type and, in addiction, the second one is a constant function (it returns a constant iterator with whom I cannot modify the tree).
+Both the functions compare the input value with the key value of a node and, according with the result of that comparison, they continue going to the left child or to the right child until the value is found or a leaf node is reached.
 In order to browse the tree some useful function of the class iterator are used.

 - ##### operator <<